 - Stockpile for Yourselves – The basics will be more valuable than ever during this time.
 Food, clean water, medicine, medical supplies, hand tools, ammunition, clothing and more will all be needed and precious.

 - Stockpile for Trade – You should stockpile for more than just yourself and your group.
-Whatever cash you were using prior to the outbreak of the conflict will probably be near worthless for the duration.
+Whatever cash you were using prior to the outbreak of the conflict will probably be nearly worthless for the duration.
 Other survivors and even troops will need and want the same things that you need.
 Be prepared to trade for what you want and need.
 A bountiful supply will help you do that.

-The value of basic necessities like food, water, medicine, and tools and equipment to provide shelter and warmth are obvious.
+The value of basic necessities like food, water, medicine, and tools and equipment to provide shelter and warmth is obvious.
 I and other authors have written in great detail about this subject on this website and elsewhere.

 What might not be as obvious is the value of things in and around a war zone that would otherwise be beneath notice for a typical prepper in some other situation.